Braash/bvnkapp/README.md

 ```bash
 yarn start
 ```

 This will start the app and open it in your default web browser at [http://localhost:3000](http://localhost:3000).
 The page will reload automatically if you make any edits, and lint errors will be displayed in the console.

 ## Making a POST Request

-When the app is running locally, you need to make a POST request to the following endpoint to retrieve a UUID in postman:
+When the app is running locally, you need to make a POST request to the following endpoint to retrieve a UUID in Postman:
 - Endpoint: `https://api.sandbox.bvnk.com/api/v1/pay/summary`
 - Payload:
   ```json